SingularityIndonesia/AndroidCodebase/README.md

 # Note
 Note that this example was made as simple as possible, so it is not recommended to follow the architecture.

+We recomend you to use the MVVM+MVI and State Automation Pattern like the example [here]() to reduce code diversity and eliminate side effects.
+By following that pattern you will no longer need to fight with spagetty flow and overlapping side effects.
+This pattern is exclusively being part of this codebase design.
+But be ware that MVI can be pretty slow in big data processing and in case you need more speed we recommend you to use pure but limitted MVVM pattern.

 # Author
 [Stefanus Ayudha](https://github.com/stefanusayudha)